Good Friday and Easter closings

 Other closings

-• The Galveston County Animal Resource Center will be closed Friday.
-The animal resource center will reopen Saturday.
+• The Galveston County Animal Resource Center will be closed today.
+Will reopen Saturday.

+• The Galveston County Health District will be closed today; and Coastal Health & Wellness will be closed today and Saturday.

 (0) comments